CiberMonah/SquareSolver/README.md

 ![plot](https://cs6.pikabu.ru/avatars/885/v885226-734042827.jpg)
 # Square Solver program
-## Best way to solve square equation
+Best way to solve square equation

-# Download and install
+# Download
+You have to dowload all source files from this repository to your computer
+# Compile

-Download all files from rep, run compile.bat and then file.exe will create
+To compile programm run compile.bat in cmd and .exe file will be created
 # Run program

-Run created file.exe
+When program is compiled, run file.exe in cmd
+# Using program
+When program is ran, you will see menu, you can choose mode test/manual